Business Studies (B.A.)

 Special features

-Students studying a Bachelor’s degree program at WiSo may choose to study part of their degree in another country at one of over 140 international partner universities.
+Students studying a Bachelor’s degree program at FAU WiSo may choose to study part of their degree in another country at one of over 140 international partner universities.

 Program overview